Redding Man Fulfills College Dream at Simpson University

 “The biggest goal that I have had for most of my adult life has been to earn a bachelor’s degree, and I have achieved that goal,” he said.
 “I don't know what difference it will make in my life, but I know it will be a great satisfaction to know I have achieved it.”

-McBrayer, 57, received his B.A. in business and human resources management at Simpson’s spring commencement ceremony.
+McBrayer, 57, received his B.A. in business management at Simpson’s spring commencement ceremony.
 He was also inducted into Alpha Sigma Lambda, a national honor society for continuing education students who maintain at least a 3.8 grade-point average.

 “I decided if I was ever going to finish my bachelor’s degree, I had better get serious about it,” he said.
 “I looked into ASPIRE, and the Business and HR Management degree program seemed like a perfect fit.”